timmyreilly/draco/doc/architecture/execution-models.md

 ## Example

 Out of the box, Draco provides support for extensions that implement a simple JSON-based REST API via the **http/v1 execution model** supported by [this **execution adapter**](/src/draco/core/Core.Execution/Adapters/JsonHttpExecutionAdapter.cs).
 The **http/v1 execution model** expects extensions to expose a single HTTP POST endpoint that accepts [this JSON request](/src/draco/core/Core.Execution/Models/HttpExecutionRequest.cs) and returns [this JSON response](/src/draco/core/Core.Execution/Models/HttpExecutionResponse.cs).
+An example extension implementation for this use case is available [here](https://github.com/microsoft/draco/tree/master/src/extensions/samples/csharp/netcore-simple/echo).

 For more information on how [the **http/v1 execution adapter**](/src/draco/core/Core.Execution/Adapters/JsonHttpExecutionAdapter.cs) is registered, see –